Bhutan at the 2020 Summer Olympics

 Bhutan competed at the 2020 Summer Olympics in Tokyo, Japan, from 23 July to 8 August 2021, it was the nation's tenth consecutive appearance at the Summer Olympics since its debut in 1984.
-The delegation consisted of four athletes competing in four sports; archery, judo, shooting, and swimming.
+The delegation consisted of four athletes competing in four sports: archery, judo, shooting, and swimming.
 Bhutan did not win any medals during the Tokyo Olympics.
 Karma, an archer, and Sangay Tenzin, a swimmer, served as the team's flagbearers in the opening ceremony, while Tenzin was the sole flagbearer in the closing ceremony.

 Karma lost to Deepika Kumari in the Round of 64 of the women's individual recurve archery.
-She lost 0–6 failing to advanced to the Round of 32.
+She lost 0–6, failing to advance to the Round of 32.
 Competing in the men's –60 kg judo event, Ngawang Namgyel lost to Mihraç Akkuş through a juji-gatame.
 He lost in 2:56 minutes.
 On 24 July, Lenchu Kunzang participated in the qualifiers of the women's 10 m air rifle.
-She got 681.1 points, putting her in 43rd place overall, failing to advanced to the final.
+She got 681.1 points, putting her in 43rd place overall, failing to advance to the final.
 On 27 July, Tenzin participated in the heats of the men's 100 metre freestyle in heat one.
-He finished the race in 57.57 seconds, in 68th place overall, and failed to advanced to the semifinals.
+He finished the race in 57.57 seconds, in 68th place overall, and failed to advance to the semifinals.